Visiting Vermont from Abroad

-International travel to Vermont is convenient and offers lots of options, from scenic routes to quick journeys for those who just can't wait to start their Vermont vacation.
-We've outlined a few options here - be sure to check transportation options to ensure you have the most up-to-date information.
+International travel to Vermont is convenient from several major airports.
+We've outlined a few options here - but depending on your mode of travel, be sure to check with local transportation providers options to ensure you have the most up-to-date information.

 FROM MONTREAL, CANADA